mosaic_crop | R Documentation |

 library(pliman)

-# Load a raster showing the elevation of Luxembourg
+# Load a sample raster

-mosaic <- mosaic_input(system.file("ex/elev.tif", package="terra"))
+mosaic <- mosaic_input(system.file("ex/elev.tif", package = "terra"))

 cropped <- mosaic_crop(mosaic)